What does it mean to be a great leader? How do you take charge and inspire your team with integrity, authority, and enthusiasm?

 10. It’s Your Ship: Management Techniques from the Best Damn Ship in the Navy by Captain D. Michael Abrashoff

 When Captain Abrashoff took command of the U.S.S.
-Benfold it had all the latest technology.
-But it was initially all for naught because his crew was lethargic and unmotivated.
+Benfold, it had all the latest technology.
+Initially, that was all for naught because his crew was lethargic and unmotivated.
 Abrashoff knew he needed to change his leadership approach to turn things around and energize his team.
 He was able to transform his team into a confident, motivated crew, and inspired in them a new group of problem solvers.
 Pick up his secrets in this compelling combination of memoir and management guide.

 11. Leaders Eat Last: Why Some Teams Pull Together and Others Don't by Simon Sinek

 Teams perform best when they feel safe — they're more creative, more open to sharing new ideas, and more confident in collaborating with their peers.
 Sinek uses surveys, scientific research, and case studies to show you how to develop techniques for fostering trust, cooperation, and innovation within your team.
 Below is a video of Sinek explaining the hidden dynamics that inspire leadership and trust.